 In East Africa, most women are in a desperate cycle of poverty.
 Forced to make poor choices, like stealing food for their children, they can end up being arrested and imprisoned.
-The prisons are dirty, uncomfortable and lacking proper sanitation.
 The women experience a feeling of hopelessness and are unable to imagine a future where things might look different.

 WaterStep Field Consultant, Humphrey Mechuma, has been working in East African prisons to improve water quality and sanitation practices within these facilities.
 Each institution is trained on our equipment: the M-100 ChlorineGenerator to make their water safe to drink, and the BleachMaker to make disinfectant.
 The disinfectant solution generated by the BleachMaker will kill viruses such as Ebola and COVID and can also be diluted for general household cleaning.
 Both pieces of equipment are incredibly inexpensive to operate and are fully sustainable.